sierracs-dev/sierracs-dev/README.md

 - 👀 I’m interested in becoming a Front-End Developer (Freelance)
 - 🌱 I’m currently studying @ The Univeristy of Phoenix, fully online.
 - 💞️ I’m looking for mentors.
-- 📫 How to reach me IG: sierrac.dev or email: sierracstephenson9@gmail.com
+- 📫 How to reach me IG: sierra.chassity (personal) or email: sierrac.dev@gmail.com (business)

 <!---
 sierra-cs/sierra-cs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.